ima-nyush/Interaction-Lab/Tutorials/H Bridge/README.md

 ## Wiring an L298N Motor Driver Module to an Arduino
-![Image of Labeled L298N](./Images/circuit-diagram.png)
+![Image of Labeled L298N](./Images/circuit-diagram.png) Let’s begin by connecting the motor power supply.
+In our experiment, we are using one DC gearbox motor, also called “TT” motor, which are often found in two-wheel-drive robots.
+They are rated for 3 to 12V.
+Today we will connect an external 5V power source to the VCC terminal.
+Because L298N has a voltage drop of about 2V, the motors will receive 3V and spin at a slightly lower RPM.

+Now connect the L298N module’s Input and Enable pins (IN1, IN2, ENA,) to the Arduino digital output pins (6, 7, 9).
+Note that Arduino output pin 9 is PWM-enabled.

+Finally, wire your DC motor to terminal A (OUT1 and OUT2).
+You can swap out your motor’s connections.
+There is technically no right or wrong way.

 ## Arduino Example Code
 The sketch below will show you how to control the speed and spinning direction of a DC motor using the L298N Motor Driver and can serve as the basis for more practical experiments and projects.